-Generally image detection systems uses classifiers or localizer to perform detection.
+Generally, image detection systems use classifiers or localizer to perform detection.
 They apply the model to an image at multiple locations and scales and high scoring regions of the image are considered detections.
 In Yolo, a single neural network is applied to the full image.
 This network divides the image into regions and predicts bounding boxes and probabilities for each region, bounding boxes are weighted by the predicted probabilities.

-YOLO v3 uses a variant of Darknet, which originally has 53 layer network trained on Imagenet.
+YOLO v3 uses a variant of Darknet, which originally has a 53 layer network trained on Imagenet.
 For the task of detection, 53 more layers are stacked onto it, giving us a 106 layer fully convolutional underlying architecture for YOLO v3.

 You can also download a sample dataset from here.
 After downloading the dataset, you need to upload it to your Google drive.

 For the training part, I have created a Google colab notebook which you can download

 Open this notebook in Google colab and set the runtime to use the GPU.
 You may also need to configure some of the values and settings in colab to work properly.
 For example, you may need to update the path to uploaded dataset depending on your Google drive location